creedencewright/shakal/README.md

 `shakal` compiles styles, optimizes images and generates sprites. (`browserify` support is coming soon)

+The key feature is that `shakal` lives as a global module, making it possible to work with several projects.

 `shakal` also has lazy retina support.
 It means that when building a sprite `shakal` checks for each image if it has a @2x version (like `image-name@2x.png`).
 If it does -- `shakal` generates a media query inside .sprite() mixin that will switch to a @2x image on a high-dpi device.

-The key feature is that `shakal` lives as a global module, making it possible to work with several projects.

-To add a new one just type `shakal add` **inside** a project directory.
+To add a new project just type `shakal add` **inside** a project directory.

 Type `shakal list` to see added projects.